zama-ai/concrete/docs/dev/compilation/compiler_workflow.md

 # Compilation

+This document explains the different passes happening in the compilation process, from the Concrete Python frontend to the Concrete MLIR compiler.

 There are two main entry points to the Concrete Compiler.
 The first is to use the Concrete Python frontend.
 The second is to use the Compiler directly, which takes [MLIR](https://mlir.llvm.org/) as input.
 Concrete Python is more high level and uses the Compiler under the hood.

 Compilation begins in the **frontend** with tracing to get an easy-to-manipulate representation of the function.
 We call this representation a `Computation Graph`, which is a Directed Acyclic Graph (DAG) containing nodes representing computations done in the function.
 Working with graphs is useful because they have been studied extensively and there are a lot of available algorithms to manipulate them.
 Internally, we use [networkx](https://networkx.org), which is an excellent graph library for Python.